stiles/geo-practice/README.md

 - **`flags.py`**: Generates the HTML file for the flag grid.
 - **`quiz.py`**: Contains logic for the interactive map quiz.
 - **`regions.py`**: Utility scripts for region-based categorization and filtering.

-#### Other files
-- **`flags.html`**: A dynamically generated HTML page displaying all country flags, grouped by region, with a search/filter feature.

----

-## ✨ Features

-### 1. Mapping quiz
-An interactive quiz that challenges users to identify countries on a map:
-- Uses the **Mapbox** library to display a world map.
-- Dynamically fetches countries and provides multiple-choice options.
-- Tracks the user's score over a 10-question quiz.
-- Options to switch between map styles (e.g., satellite view) and navigate using controls.

-### 2. Flag grid
-A searchable and filterable grid of country flags:
-- Flags are grouped by continent/region (e.g., Europe, Africa).
-- Includes a search bar to filter flags by country name in real-time.
-- Responsive grid layout with adjustable item sizing to handle varying screen sizes.

-## Running the Quiz
-- Start a local server, eg. `python -m http.server 8000`
-- Open `index.html` in your browser.

-## Customizing Data
-- Modify `data/countries_regions.json` to add or adjust country data.
-- Add or replace flag images in the `images/` directory.

-## 🚀 Roadmap

-Planned features and improvements:
-1. **Timed quiz mode**: Add a time limit to answer each question.
-2. **Detailed Score Feedback**: Provide insights into accuracy by continent or region.
-3. **Interactive Learning Tools**: Incorporate capital cities, population data, and other trivia.
-4. **Leaderboard**: Track scores and allow users to compete globally.
-5. **Offline Mode**: Add support for using the flag grid offline.
-6. **US states quiz**: Similar structure to the countries quiz

-## 📜 License
-This project is licensed under the MIT License.
-Feel free to use and modify it for personal or educational purposes.

-## 👥 Contributors
-- Contributions are welcome!
-Feel free to submit pull requests or report issues.